RyanThomasMusser/NewRelicInsightsReducer/README.md

             //It's the name of the event's duration property that you want to retrieve. name : "duration",
             //
-            //Want to percentiles of duration?
+            //Want percentiles?
 You got it!
             //This is a required parameter.
 Atleast one value must be supplied.
             //The options are as follows:
             values :